Panzerkampfwagen VI Ausf. B. Tiger II (SdKfz 182)

 I screamed to my boys that now was the time to go.
 We jumped out of our tank like peas from a hot pod before the tank came to a halt.’
 The actual damage done to a tank when hit by a high-velocity shell from an eight-eight gun depends on a number of conditions.
-The principal damage occurs when the shell penetrates the armour and the subsequent ricochets of the projectile inside the hit vehicle.
+The principal damage occurs when the shell penetrates the armor and the subsequent ricochets of the projectile inside the hit vehicle.

 A recovery expert of the American Army in Western Europe 1944-45, who examined destroyed or burning tanks of his unit, describes the conditions within a Sherman tank after the hit of an Eight-Eight as follows: ‘It’s not beautiful.
 An 88-mm shell rotating inside the tank shattered every crew member unlucky enough to have stood in its way.
 When the tank was hit by an Eight-Eight and caught on fire, the smell of burnt flesh could be overwhelming.
 Due to the intense heat of a burning tank, the burned bodies of its crew shrank to half their original size’.

-The injuries, which were caused by the high-speed anti-tank shells of the German guns within penetrated American tanks, were so terrible that there was a firm rule with the 4th US Armoured Division that if the crew had left a hit tank, only wounded comrades could be helped outside the vehicle.
+The injuries, which were caused by the high-speed anti-tank shells of the German guns within penetrated American tanks, were so terrible that there was a firm rule with the 4th US Armored Division that if the crew had left a hit tank, only wounded comrades could be helped outside the vehicle.